YHJYH/Machine_Learning/projects/Master_Thesis/papers.md

 - JTT recovers a significant portion of the gap in worst-group accuracy between ERM and group DRO.
 - note that simple label balancing also achieves comparably worst-group accuracy to group DRO on CivilComments.
 - 有 modest drop in average accuracy。符合“ a tradeoff between average and worst-group accuracies.”的预期。[Sagawa et al., 2020a](https://github.com/YHJYH/Machine_Learning/blob/main/projects/Master_Thesis/papers.md#training-group-annotations)
+- Dynamically computing the error set in JTT lowers accuracy. (so better than CVaR DRO)

 interesting related work mentioned (all require group annotations):
 - synthetically expand the minority groups via generative modeling []()